Happy Earth Day!

 Sustainable investing is investment that aims to achieve market-rate financial returns that generate a positive social and economic impact.
 In this form of investment, investors not only consider the financial performance of a company or fund, but also incorporates environmental, social, and governance (ESG) factors or non-financial performance into investment decisions.

-Take control of your investments by talking to a financial advisor about integrating ESG into your investment portfolio.
+Align your investments with your values by talking to a financial advisor that specializes in sustainable investing.
 You can also start small by yourself with the help of robo advisors such as OpenInvest.

 Disclaimer: I am not a financial advisor and therefore, please consult one before you make any investment decisions.